Mark W. Clark: Fifth Army and service in Italy

-Clark's conduct of operations in the Italian campaign is controversial, particularly during the actions around the German Winter Line, such as the U.S. 36th Infantry Division's assault on the Gari river in January 1944, which failed with 1,681 casualties and nothing gained.
+Clark's conduct of operations in the Italian campaign is controversial, particularly during the actions around the German Gustav Line, such as the U.S. 36th Infantry Division's assault on the Gari river in January 1944, which failed with 1,681 casualties in the 36th Infantry Division.
 American military historian Carlo D'Este called Clark's choice to take the undefended Italian capital of Rome, after Operation Diadem and the breakout from the Anzio beachhead, in early June, rather than focusing on the destruction of the German 10th Army, "as militarily stupid as it was insubordinate".
 Although Clark described a "race to Rome" and released an edited version of his diary for the official historians, his complete papers became available only after his death.
-In his recent book, Stalin’s War: A New History of World War II (2021), Sean McMeekin raises an intriguing though unsubstantiated possibility (in a footnote) about Clark’s motives for taking Rome two days before Operation Overlord.
-“Although usually excoriated for vainglory,” McMeekin writes, “Clark’s action could be interpreted as a protest against the Stalin-pleasing decision at Teheran [the conference of the “Big Three” Allied leaders, at which both Roosevelt and Churchill bent to Stalin’s war aims with only a loose commitment on the Soviet leader’s part to launch a corresponding operation in the east on D-Day] to shortchange Italy of troops, landing craft, and warplanes and throw everything into Overlord instead.”

 Clark led the Fifth Army, now much reduced in manpower, having given up both the U.S. VI Corps and the French Expeditionary Corps (CEF) for Operation Dragoon, the Allied invasion of Southern France (which Clark had always opposed), throughout the battles around the Gothic Line.
 For the offensive, Clark's Fifth Army (now composed only of the II Corps—with the 34th and 85th Infantry Divisions—under Major General Geoffrey Keyes, and the IV Corps—with the 88th and 91st Infantry Divisions—under Major General Willis D. Crittenberger and the 1st Armored Division in reserve) was reinforced by the British XIII Corps, under Lieutenant General Sidney Kirkman.
 The initial stages went well until the autumn weather began and, as it did the previous year, the advance bogged down.